gymsaathiide/GymSaathi_Access_Code/replit.md

 ## UI/UX Decisions

-The platform features a modern dark theme with navy backgrounds, white/5% opacity cards, and orange accents.
+The platform uses a **dark theme only** design with navy backgrounds (hsl(220,26%,10%)), white/5% opacity cards, and orange accents.
+No light theme or theme toggle is available.
 Consistent layout components like `ModernLayout`, `ModernSidebar`, and `ModernHeader` are used.
 Dashboard visualizations include `MemberActivityChart`, `MembershipPieChart`, and `TargetGauge`.
 The system includes comprehensive mobile responsiveness across various dashboards and transactional flows, utilizing Tailwind's responsive utilities and touch-friendly designs.

 ## Key Features